kanjielu/jeeves/README.md

 > Q: Can jeeves prevent itself from disconnecting from server?

 A: Jeeves can't guarantee it.
 We're still working on it.
+Usually jeeves can stay for hours, up to 2 days.
 To stay connected as long as possible, **DON'T** have any unusual behaviors that real humans don't have.
 For example, sending 100 messages in one second.

 > Q: Why is my account blocked on web WeChat?

 A: It depends on lots of factors.
 Tencent has statistics of all the behaviors and data of your account.
 Some unusual behaviors would put your account in risk.
 For example, sending messages to a person doesn't exist or you're not allowed to chat with.
 Additionally, Tencent has a list of the limits on all kinds of actions that an account can take.
 If your account exceeds the boundary, it could be blocked.
 For example, too many times of login in a short time.

+## Known Issues
+* Jeeves is using ZXing for printing QR in terminal.
+It's seldom that `com.google.zxing.NotFoundException` is thrown.
+We're still investigating into it.
+To workaround it, just restart jeeves.

+## Warning
+Using any WeChat bots, including jeeves, could cause your account be blocked.
+It's at your own risk.

+## Credits
+Jeeves project is inspired by [ItChat](https://github.com/littlecodersh/ItChat) and [WeixinBot](https://github.com/Urinx/WeixinBot).

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/kanjielu/jeeves/issues).